montali/MLEngineerSummary/Machine Learning.md

 - Here, the inner nodes contain a test that directs to either subtree, while the leaves predict a class.

+- There are several pros: they are explainable, they do not have any assumptions on the distribution of data, and they handle collinearity efficiently

+- There are several cons too:they have high variance and can create complex models, they are sensitive to outliers, they are prone to errors in many-class classification

 - When generating the tree, if all the elements belong to a class `c` we generate a leaf, otherwise **choose a test based on a single attribute** and generate an inner node

 - We could use **specific entropy** to decide the attribute to test
   - Entropy tells us the similarity of the probabilities of the classes: high entropy means that the probability are mostly similar: $H(X)=-\sum_{j} p_{j} \log _{2}\left(p_{j}\right)$
   - Specific entropy $H(Y \mid X=v)$ just tells the entropy only considering the rows in which $X=v$
   - We can then introduce **Information Gain**, measuring the amount of insight that $X$ provides to forecast $Y$: $I G(Y \mid X)=H(Y)-H(Y \mid X)$
+  - The amount of Information Gain for one random variable $(Y)$ is the decrease of uncertainty given observation from other existing variables $(X)$.
+  - This algorithm is known as **ID3**
 - Other available tests exploit the **Gini Index** and the **Misclassification Error**
 - We can **prune** DTs after the generation, with a **validation set**, **statistical pruning** (applying statistical tests on nodes) or using the **Minimum Description Length** principle, measuring the complexity of the encoding compared with the misclassifications.